locana/locana.github.io/scrap_faq.md

 3. Launch Scrap app on your phone.

 ### Wi-Fi is connected, but it doesn't work well
-**First of all, update your camera's firmware or Smart Remote Control application to the LATEST one.**
+**First of all, please update your camera's firmware or Smart Remote Control application to the LATEST one.**

+In some models, shipping version software does not support remote control by 3rd party applications, even if it is listed as supported device.

+- Camera Apps models requires install of Smart Remote Control app at PlayMemories Camera Apps store from your camera or PC.
-- Almost all of **pre-installed** Smart Remote Control app are incompatible with 3rd party applications.
+Note that **almost all of pre-installed app are incompatible with Scrap**.
-- QX10/100 and AS15 requires firmware update to be compatible with 3rd party applications.
+- QX10/100 and AS15 requires firmware update from your PC.

+Unfortunately, some models **cannot be supported** because of API restriction of camera device.
+On those devices, it seems that only Sony's official application can access API.
+The followings are well-known incompatible camera devices

+- RX100M2
+- HX50
+- WX80, WX200, WX300

 ### How to transfer photos or movies from camera?
 About photos,